ucb-bar/hammer/README.md

    top-level memory.

 While I anticipate that many SOC generators will be written, most of them probably aren't interesting for upstream.
+The SOC generator will be passed a single make-level variable from PLSI:

+ * SOC_CONFIG: Allows users to configure the SOC in different ways.
+FIXME: right now this does nothing, because the bar-testchip code is crap.

 ## Customizing the Flow